Urethral dilatation & intermittent self dilatation

 If you have any difficulties inserting or removing your catheter you should consult your healthcare professional.

-Using ISD should not affect your ability to lead a normal life and that includes travel.
+Using self dilatation should not affect your ability to lead a normal life and that includes travel.
 You can fly and visit destinations at home and abroad just like anyone else.
 Below are some handy tips for you to consider when travelling.

 Depending on the length of your journey, take enough catheters with you in your hand baggage.
 You should take some antibacterial gel or wipes when travelling to allow you to clean your hands, as not all toilets on your journey will have soap and running water.